djblackberry64/Lempire-curriculum/docs/index.md

-# Welcome to MkDocs
+# Welcome to this curriculum

+## Commands

 For full documentation visit [mkdocs.org](https://www.mkdocs.org).

-## Commands

 - `mkdocs new [dir-name]` - Create a new project.
 - `mkdocs serve` - Start the live-reloading docs server.